rvdweerd/Machine_Learning_CS229_Ng/Exercise3/README.md

 We train using 5000 training examples (each 20x20 grayscale images) from the MNIST dataset.

 * The multi-class classification solution calculates 10 sets of classifier parameters, each in R<sup>401</sup> to reach a 95% accuracy
-* The neural network uses one hidden layer with 25 elements and achieves 98% accuracy
+* The neural network exercise implements forward propagation (all weights provided, backprop will come in next exercies) and calculates prediction accuracy.
+The model uses one hidden layer with 25 elements (input <sup>401</sup>, ouput in <sup>10</sup>) and achieves 98% accuracy

 Examples:<br />
 ![Sample of the MNIST training dataset](/Exercise3/MNIST_excerpt.png)